asiyasemi/Sign-language-interpretation/README.md

 # Sign Language Interpretation Project
+This project aims to build a sign language interpretation system using deep learning techniques.
+The system is designed to recognize hand gestures from images and classify them into corresponding sign language symbols.

 ## Overview
-This project aims to develop a sign language interpretation system using deep learning techniques.
-The system will be able to recognize and interpret sign language gestures captured through images or video input.
+Sign language is an essential means of communication for individuals with hearing impairments.
+This project leverages computer vision and deep learning to interpret sign language gestures captured through images or video frames.

 ## Table of Contents
 Features